What is the difference between Alzheimer’s and dementia?

 Since 1990 ACA has provided:

-- Scholarships for more than 600 patients to attend adult day care centers;
+- Scholarships for more than 600 people with dementia to attend adult day care centers;

-- Continence products delivered to the door for over 900 patients;
+- Continence products delivered to the door for over 900 people with dementia;

 - 24 research grants to Alabama colleges and universities;

-- Diminishing the risk of wandering by offering Project Lifesaver to hundreds of patients;
+- Diminishing the risk of wandering by offering Project Lifesaver to hundreds of those with dementia;

 - Ongoing education with our newsletter, website, support groups, telephone helpline, art and music programs, community awareness and education programs.